-RECOMMENDATIONS REGARDING SECOND TIER ISSUES
+ADDRESSING SECOND TIER ISSUES

-The recommendations in this document address what staff/consultants have identified as the core issues presented by Plum Creek's Concept Plan proposal.
-In order to establish a logical and efficient decision-making hierarchy, these recommendations intentionally do not address the many secondary issues that will need to be resolved if and when the Commission determines that amendments to the Concept Plan are appropriate and what these amendments would be.
-Thus, these recommendations do not present the exact Concept Plan language that would be required to implement these recommendations.
-115 Staff/consultants believe such issues either cannot or should not be addressed until resolution of the recommendations presented herein has been completed.
+The Commission-generated amendments in this document address the core issues presented by Plum Creek's Concept Plan proposal.
+In order to establish a logical and efficient decision-making hierarchy, these Commission-generated amendments intentionally do not address the many secondary issues that will need to be resolved if and when the Commission determines that amendments to the Concept Plan are appropriate and what these amendments would be.
+Thus, this document does not present the exact Concept Plan language that would be required to implement these Commission-generated amendments.
+Such issues either cannot or should not be addressed until resolution of the amendments presented herein has been completed.

-Therefore, staff/consultants recommend that second tier, implementing issues not be addressed at this time and that the Commission determine at a later date, after consideration of comments from the petitioner and parties on the preliminary decisions made by the Commission during the deliberative sessions, whether it wishes to direct staff/consultants to prepare Concept Plan amendment language that includes recommendations addressing second tier, implementing issues.
+Therefore, the Commission will determine at a later date, after consideration of comments from the petitioner and parties on this document, whether it wishes to direct staff/consultants to prepare Concept Plan amendment language that includes recommendations addressing second tier, implementing issues.

-115 By way of example only, exact language would have to be developed to address (1) provisions of the Balance and Legacy easements and other legal documents (e.g., CCRs, vehicular access easements, trail easements, etc.) in which the meaning, consistency or implications of language used (or excluded) appear unclear and require further evaluation; (2) additions, deletions and modifications included in the Concept Plan addendum (so-called "pocket part") to Chapter 10 (e.g. changes to definitions, new definitions, edits to Sub-Chapter III land use standards); and (3) submission requirements at the subdivision/development permit review stage.
+&lt;sup>109 By way of example only, exact language would have to be developed to address (1) provisions of the Balance and Legacy easements and other legal documents (e.g., CCRs, vehicular access easements, trail easements, etc.) in which the meaning, consistency or implications of language used (or excluded) appear unclear and require further evaluation; (2) additions, deletions and modifications included in the Concept Plan addendum (so-called "pocket part") to Chapter 10 (e.g. changes to definitions, new definitions, edits to Sub-Chapter III land use standards); and (3) submission requirements at the subdivision/development permit review stage.